-We have family-style dinners and school picnics; we have regular visits from renowned artists, thinkers, and entrepreneurs; we have Chapel, where community members share stories, songs, and ideas that matter to them.
-Our dorm parents develop programs both intellectual (debates about ethics and leadership) and entertaining (Elf parties).
-And we have easy access to amazing things off campus - trips to New York for Chinese New Year, or just into town for a great slice of pizza.
+We have family-style dinners and school picnics; we have regular visits from renowned artists, thinkers and entrepreneurs; we have chapel, where community members share stories, songs and ideas that matter to them.
+Our dorm parents develop programs both intellectual (debates about ethics and leadership) and entertaining ("Elf" parties).
+And we have easy access to amazing things off campus — trips to New York for Chinese New Year, or just into town for a great slice of pizza.

-No matter who you are, you're part of an exceptionally smart and incredibly warm global family when you're on Peddie's campus.
+You'll be part of an exceptionally smart and incredibly warm global family when you're on Peddie's campus.

-I love coming back to campus on the weekends for Saturday Night Activities like going to the movies with friends.
+I love coming back to campus on the weekends for Saturday Night Activities, like going to the movies with friends.
 Kavya BORRA '20, day student

 There are so many opportunities here!